not4juu/SmartMirror/README.md

 ```
 sudo pip3 install face_recognition
 ```

+**At the end please remove unused files to free storage on microSD card**
 ## Running

 At the beginning prepares a images frames with users which can by authorized in application (run only once when images do not exist)